Many people confuse Cinco de Mayo with Mexican Independence Day, but the real date is September 16th!

 In honor of the day, Mexico City streets are decorated with flags, flowers and lights matching the country’s flag colors.
 Vendors sell an array of trinkets, whistles, horns and toys while spectators gather for parades, rodeos, bullfights and fireworks.
 Music can be heard all around the city throughout the day while people dance, dine and drink to celebrate their independence.

-The food: This Mexican holiday is one celebrators will definitely want a big appetite for.
+This Mexican holiday is one celebrators will definitely want a big appetite for.
 During the festivities, people will indulge in traditional and delicious Mexican dishes like Chiles en Nogada, Oaxacan Black Bean Soup, Pork Tinga, Tamales de Puerco and Birria de Borrego.
 On the morning after the holiday, El Grito observers fuel up after a long night of partying with a hearty Mexican breakfast of Menudo, which Mexicans have proclaimed as the perfect remedy for a “la cruda” or hangover.